A prescription for when there's nothing scarier than hope.

 "Talk big and tough about killing these things now.
 Right."
 She looked down, and whimpered, "We know you blame us.
 For scaring the royals."

 Fear jolted Brannon.
 Abandoned by their leaders, the Indur had gone feral.
-To many of them, the Obsolete were so much worse than litter, worse than a swarm of throwaways.
-As Talesh reminded Varkon, the Obsolete could easily be blamed for the death of their homeland, for the rogue Eradis that plagued the palace killing all who entered, even centuries later.
+To many of them, Talesh’s people were so much worse than litter, worse than a swarm of throwaway wannabe robots.
+As Talesh reminded Varkon, the Obsolete were the people who set an Eradis to slay the prince and drive the royals from Larrikesh.
 Though it might be too late, Brannon reached for Talesh.

 Varkon shook his head, slow and subtle.
-"You want me to shoot?
+"Do you want me to shoot?
 The others don't like cowards.
 They see this...."

 That hung over their head with the menace of an Eradis cannon.
 Brannon pulled on Talesh's arm.
 "Stop right there, 'Brannon.'"